Field Trips to Memorial Hall Museum and The Indian House Children's Museum

 Lights – Gr.
-K-6, a close and sometimes hands-on examination of early lighting devices and their fuels.
+1-8, a close and sometimes hands-on examination of early lighting devices and their fuels.

-Native American Life- All ages, students will examine a wide variety of touch-its including housing materials, food, clothing, toys and games and other aspects of Eastern Woodland Native American life, takes place in a bark lodge, weather permitting (moves inside Indian House in inclement weather).
+Native American Life- All ages, students will examine a wide variety of touch-its including tools, food, clothing, toys and games, and other aspects of Native American life, takes place in a bark lodge, weather permitting (moves inside Indian House in inclement weather).

 Neighbors- Gr.
 3-8, a tour of the Deerfield’s main street; students follow written directions to find sites, collect information about what the town was like in 1704, and meet to report out.

 Nuthatch- Gr.
 3-12, a first person narrative presented by a costumed museum teacher who portrays a Native Pocumtuck woman who left her homeland in the 17th century.
 Issues of land ownership, the beaver trade, and assimilation are incorporated into the narrative and ensuing discussion.